victrme/Bonjourr/_locales/en/overview.md

 Want a specific font on your homepage ?
 You can easily select it thanks to Bonjourr integreation with Google Fonts.

 🌎 Multilanguage
-Thanks to our awesome contributors, Bonjourr is available in 15 different languages.
+Thanks to our awesome contributors, Bonjourr is available in more than 20 different languages.